inveniosoftware/docs-invenio-rdm/docs/develop/architecture/event_handling.md

 username).

 To achieve this, the events or _change notifications_ are registered in the unit of work.
-On an operation that will trigger an asynchronous celery task with a custom payload on `post_commit`.
+On an operation that will trigger an asynchronous Celery task with a custom payload on `post_commit`.
 This task will enrich the payload and trigger all the handlers registered for the record type that was changed.
 These handlers are service methods with custom signatures, and are configurable in the `invenio.cfg` file.
 The records have a revision id